OctopusDeploy/docs/src/pages/docs/octopus-rest-api/calamari.md

 modDate: 2024-12-11
 title: Calamari
 navOrder: 70
 description: Calamari is the command-line tool invoked by Tentacle during a deployment.
-It knows how to extract and install packages, deploy to Kubernetes, run scripts, conventions, modify configuration files, and all the other things that happen during a deployment.
+It knows how to deploy to Kubernetes, extract and install packages, run scripts and conventions, modify configuration files, and all the other things that happen during a deployment.
 ---

 Calamari is an [open-source](https://github.com/OctopusDeploy/Calamari), console-application.
 It supports many commands, which are responsible for performing deployment-steps.
 For example: